The constant coefficient in precise Laplace asymptotics for gPAM: Introduction

-In the article at hand, when~$X^\eps = \hat{u}^\eps$, the analysis is complicated by the need for~\emph{renormalisation} and the technical complexity of the corresponding solution theory provided by Hairer's regularity structures~\cite{hairer_rs}.
+In the article at hand, we will consider~$X^\eps = \hat{u}^\eps$ to be the renormalised solution to gPAM, i.e. eq.~\eqref{eq:gpam_shifted_eps} with~$h \equiv 0$.
+It is precisely this need for~\emph{renormalisation} and the technical complexity of the corresponding solution theory provided by Hairer's regularity structures~\cite{hairer_rs} that renders the analysis in our case challenging.
 Even so, it is striking to note that our formula for~$a_0$ is of the same type as those for the different~$X^\eps$ above when there is \emph{no renormalisation} at all.
 Morally, this is in line with the findings of Hairer and Weber~\cite{hairer_weber_ldp} who proved that the renormalisation constants do not appear on the level of the large deviation rate functional.

-On a more technical level, renormalisation enters our analysis via the splitting of the operator~$A$ into $q := A-\tilde{A}$ and $\tilde{A}$ and therefore sheds some light on that seemingly \enquote{ad hoc} decomposition: \begin{itemize} \item The operator~$\tilde{A}$ is such that~$\tilde{A}[\xi_\d,\xi_\d]$ contains all the singular products that need renormalisation when~$\d \to 0$. \item The operator~$q$ contains all the products such that~$q[\xi,\xi]$ makes sense even without renormalisation.\footnote{These products are still quadratic in the noise, hence this statement is non-trivial.} \end{itemize} In particular, this observation dovetails nicely with the existing literature: By Goodman's theorem (see~\thref{prop:q_trace_class}), we can show that~$q$ is trace-class so that the exponent in~\eqref{thm:eq_a0} is indeed well-defined.
-However, the required estimate for Goodman's theorem to apply is only true because the \emph{minimiser~$\sh$ from}~\ref{ass:h2} \emph{has better than just Cameron-Martin regularity}!
-This fact is somewhat hidden in the above-mentioned works of Ben Arous and Inahama and Kawabi already but, to the best of our knowledge, has never been explored systematically, in particular not in our (S)PDE context.
-We will prove this fact when~$\hat{u}^\eps$ is the renormalised solution to gPAM, i.e. eq.~\eqref{eq:gpam_shifted_eps} with~$h \equiv 0$.
+On a more technical level, renormalisation enters our analysis via the splitting of the operator~$A$ into $q := A-\tilde{A}$ and $\tilde{A}$ and therefore sheds some light on that seemingly \enquote{ad hoc} decomposition: \begin{itemize}[itemsep=5pt] \item The operator~$\tilde{A}$ is such that~$\tilde{A}[\xi_\d,\xi_\d]$ contains all the singular products that need renormalisation when~$\d \to 0$. \item The operator~$q$ contains all the products such that~$q[\xi,\xi]$ makes sense even without renormalisation.\footnote{These products are still quadratic in the noise, hence this statement is non-trivial.} \end{itemize} In particular, this observation dovetails nicely with the existing literature: By Goodman's Theorem (see Proposition~\ref{prop:q_trace_class}), we can show that~$q$ is trace-class so that the exponent in~\eqref{thm:eq_a0} is indeed well-defined.
+However, the required estimate for Goodman's Theorem to apply is only true because the \emph{minimiser~$\sh$ from}~\ref{ass:h2} \emph{has better than just Cameron--Martin regularity}!
+This fact is somewhat hidden in the above-mentioned works of Ben Arous and Inahama and Kawabi already but, to the best of our knowledge, has never been explored systematically.
+In particular, this is true for our (S)PDE context in which the spatial dependence poses additional challenges and requires marginally stronger assumptions that we have commented on in Remark~\ref{rmk:assumptions} above.